-There are many who have a half knowledge that their religion is but a waking dream, yet beg you The miser would not have will not disturb them. you wake him to a true sense of the value of his gold.
-To throw down his glittering idol would appear to him a worse evil than to take his life; for it would seem as if it would deprive him at once of all hope and joy, and leave him utterly desolate. terrible is the account Charles Lamb gives of himself,\ -how he had become a drunkard, and was forced to return to his liquor!
+There are many who have a half knowledge that their religion is but a waking dream, yet beg you will not disturb them.
+The miser would not have you wake him to a true sense of the value of his gold.
+To throw down his glittering idol would appear to him a worse evil than to take his life; for it would seem as if it would deprive him at once of all hope and joy, and leave him utterly How terrible is the account Charles Lamb gives of himself,\ - how he had become a drunkard, and was forced to return to his liquor!
 I believe few men are aware of what abject slaves they are to custom and to prejudice, so that "be it the Obi or the worship of images, or any other absurdity, when it is once introduced, an artful or an enlightened statesman may prolong it for centuries."
-A beneficed clergyman of the Church of England is no more able to judge fairly of arguments opposed to those thirty-nine articles of faith he has sworn to maintain, than is a Mohammedan able to judge correctly of the arguments of a Christian.
-Men are much the same in all professions.
-When I speak of the clergyman or the physician, I speak not of any individual or class of men, but of human nature under particular "The wisdom of the law-maker is influences. one," says Bacon, "and of a lawyer another."
+A beneficed clergyman of the Church of England is no more able to judge fairly of arguments opposed to those thirty-nine articles of faith he has sworn to maintain, than is a Mohammedan able to judge correctly of the arguments of a